-level:deepsouth is an online anthology about growing up Generation X in the Deep South during the 1970s, ’80s, and ’90s.
-The anthology is open to submissions of creative nonfiction (essays, memoirs, and reviews) and images (photos and flyers), as well as to contributions for the lists.
+level:deepsouth is a crowdsourced online anthology about growing up Generation X in the Deep South during the 1970s, ’80s, and ’90s.
+The anthology is open to submissions of creative nonfiction and images, as well as to contributions for the lists.
 The reviews section is for thoughtful commentaries on books about the South that Generation X experienced as young people during that time.

 Hold Still: A Memoir with Photographs by Sally Mann (Little, Brown, 2016)